nmuchiri/memory-game/README.md

 * MVP Three

-Have a countdown timer with an overlay that says congratulations
+Have a countdown timer with an modal that says congratulations/

 #### Stretch goals